-These are a few of our top RV resort recommendations to start planning your next camping trip any time of the year!
+These are a few of our top RV resort recommendations to start planning your next camping trip at any time of the year!

 South Dakota is a favorite destination to explore a wild land where buffalo and elk roam free and history becomes fun and interactive.
 Horse Thief Lake Campground is close to Mt.
 Rushmore, Black Hills National Forest, Custer State Park, Crazy Horse Mountain, and the mammoth site.
 This is a family-owned place that has a little shop to buy necessities, a heated pool, and fire rings at the campsites.
 This is an ideal vacation destination for photographers, motorcycle enthusiasts, horseback riders, artists, fishermen, and hikers.

 Florida, and the Keys in particular, cater more towards RV campers than tent campers, and many campgrounds are RV-only.
 Key West is a fun resort town to wander around in and get lost in the laid-back island culture.
-Boyd’s is close to downtown and the beach, so you can check out the bar scene and go snorkeling with ease.
+Boyd’s Key West Campground is close to downtown and the beach, so you can check out the bar scene and go snorkeling with ease.
 There are 50 amp and 30 amp electric oceanfront campsites, marina, gift shop, heated swimming pool, and city bus service here.
 Planned activities often include craft classes, yoga, ice cream socials, movie nights, line dancing, live music, and casino cruises.

 For many families, vacation time means “Disney or bust!”
 To add a fun outdoorsy element to your Disney trip, consider staying at Disney’s Fort Wilderness.
 It’s conveniently located between Epcot and the Magic Kingdom, so visiting the theme parks is easy.
 The resort is great for large groups – up to 10 guests per site.
 It has a pool with a waterslide, a whirlpool spa, and offers recreation activities like horseback riding and archery.
-Dining options include dinner shows, a tavern/lounge, snack bar, and casual restaurant.
+Dining options include dinner shows, a tavern/lounge, a snack bar, and a casual restaurant.

 Lots of travelers forget that America has another coast besides the Atlantic and Pacific…the Gulf Coast!
 See what the Alabama coast has to offer from the comfort of your RV while you stay at the Bella Terra of Golf Shores RV Resort.
 This upscale campground has a clubhouse, lake, several pools, shuffleboard, a putting green, and a bocce ball court.
 Accompanied by true Southern charm, this resort is easily accessible to the nearby towns of Orange Beach, Gulf Shores, Foley, and Perdido Key.
 It’s also a dog-friendly option with fenced-in dog parks, daily programmed activities, and lovely views of the water.

-Nestled into Coachella Valley, this is a premier luxury resort that’s a true treat for camping enthusiasts who are looking for more than just a patch of land to pull onto.
+Nestled into Coachella Valley, Emerald Deserve RV Resort is a premier luxury resort that’s a true treat for camping enthusiasts who are looking for more than just a patch of land to pull onto.
 Some of the high-end amenities include massage services, happy hours, tennis and pickleball courts, a driving range, and temperature-controlled swimming pools.
 It’s easy to stay busy and meet fellow campers here at hosted events, like high tea and musical concerts.
 Guests can also partake in Zumba and yoga classes, karaoke, potlucks, and jewelry-making classes.
 Resort villas are available for travelers who don’t have RVs and seasonal/extended stay rates are available to enjoy a warm and sunny Southern California winter.

 Most people don’t even realize that there are several beautiful islands off the coast of Georgia!
 Jekyll Island is a truly unique place, with its deadwood beach, sea turtle habitat, and historic ruins.
 The Jekyll Island campground is located opposite the Clam Creek Picnic Area and has 206 sites available for tents and RVs.
 Guests can visit the general store for last-minute necessities and enjoy free Wi-Fi and DSL.
 Rates generally rage from $29.50 to $38.50 for RVs, and there’s a two-night minimum on weekends.